eclipsesource/tabris-js/doc/widget-basics.md

 button.dispose();
 ```

-After a widget has been disposed `isDisposed()` returns `true` while all other methods will throw an exception if called.
+After a widget has been disposed `isDisposed()` returns `true` while almost all other methods will throw an exception if called.